-- a requirement to change lanes - a requirement to exit a motorway at a particular exit - a requirement to enter a prescribed heavy vehicle inspection site - (5) The person must comply with the requirement, unless the person has a reasonable excuse. - Maximum penalty-90 penalty units. - (6) Without limiting section 31, a power under this section may be exercised in relation to a suspected dangerous goods vehicle as if it were a prescribed heavy vehicle.
+- a requirement to change lanes - a requirement to exit a motorway at a particular exit - a requirement to enter a prescribed heavy vehicle inspection site - (5) The person must comply with the requirement, unless the person has a reasonable excuse.

+(6) Without limiting section 31, a power under this section may be exercised in relation to a suspected dangerous goods vehicle as if it were a prescribed heavy vehicle.